 Silent House is an English-language remake of The Silent House (2010), a film by Uruguayan director Gustavo Hernandez, which I have not seen.
 The Silent House premiered at the Cannes Film Festival and did the rounds of a number of international festivals.
 The talking point of the original, which reasonably closely approximates the story seen on screen here, was that Gustavo Hernandez has shot the entire film in a single 86-minute take.
 Chris Kentis and Laura Lau have followed the same technique when it comes to Silent House, shooting the entire film in one take, using the single location of a house in New Rochelle in New York State.

 The idea of a film made all in one take (what is referred to as a ‘long take’) has been conducted before, although is such a logistical nightmare that few filmmakers have taken up the task.
 The first to do so was Alfred Hitchcock with Rope (1948), although because the cameras at the time could only hold ten minutes of film footage, Hitchcock was forced to shoot in ten shots of between 4-10 minutes each.
-There was also Mike Figgis’s Timecode (2000), which was a single 90-minute film shot using four different cameras simultaneously, the Colombian hostage drama PVC-1 (2007), the slasher film Cut (2010), Adam Mason’s Pig (2010), the Iranian Fish & Cat (2013), Unfriended/Cybernatural (2014), Victoria (2015), King Dave (2016) and Red Mile (2016).
+There was also Mike Figgis’s Timecode (2000), which was a single 90-minute film shot using four different cameras simultaneously, the Colombian hostage drama PVC-1 (2007), the slasher film Cut (2010), Adam Mason’s Pig (2010), the Iranian Fish & Cat (2013), Unfriended/Cybernatural (2014), Victoria (2015), King Dave (2016), Red Mile (2016) and Crazy Samurai Musashi (2020).
 The most successful attempt to do so was Alexander Sokurov’s Russian Ark (2002), an elaborate work shot in one Steadicam shot passing through the former Winter Palace in St Petersburg, which involved the choreography of some 2000 extras.
 In a similar vein you could include works like Fail Safe (2000) and The Quatermass Experiment (2005), as well as numerous novelty episodes of various tv series, which film a live broadcast but use multiple cameras to record a single continuous performance.
 The Long Take film was also hilariously parodied in One Cut of the Dead (2017).